Political Science 1 - Government of the United States and California » Spring 2020 » Midterm Exam

 In the 1960s, the Supreme Court aroused the wrath of many Americans with rulings like that in Engel v.
 Vitale regarding which controversial religious issue?

-A. teaching of evolution in school
+A. recitation of prayer and Bible passages in school

 B. displays of religious symbols on government buildings

-D. displays of religious symbols during holidays
+C. displays of religious symbols during holidays

 Question #93